A constrained optimization approach to nonlinear system identification through simulation error minimization: Introduction

-The primary disadvantage of SEM is the difficulty in solving the optimization problem, which is non-convex in general.
-Notably, even when the system is linear time-invariant, the resulting SEM problem is non-convex and polynomial; see, for example, \cite{cer12} and \cite{ecc23}.\\ In the general case of nonlinear systems, the SEM problem is a generic differentiable non-convex minimization problem, and the standard approach to its solution relies on gradient-based optimization.
-Among these methods, we mention the gradient-descent, pseudo-second-order algorithms, and methods based on extended Kalman filters.
-We refer the reader to \cite{ruder2016overview} for an exhaustive overview.
+The primary disadvantage of SEM lies in the difficulty of solving the optimization problem, which is generically nonconvex.
+Notably, even when the system is linear time-invariant, the resulting SEM has a polynomial structure, thus remaining nonconvex; see, for example, \cite{cer12} and \cite{ecc23}.\\ In the general case of nonlinear systems, SEM is a differentiable, nonconvex minimization problem, and its standard solution relies on gradient-based optimization.
+Notable examples include gradient descent, pseudo-second-order algorithms, and methods based on extended Kalman filters; for a comprehensive overview, refer to \cite{ruder2016overview}.
 All gradient-based methods require computing the gradients of the output samples with respect to the model parameters.
-These gradients depend recursively on each other, generating a dynamic dependence. \cite{Narendra91} explicitly exploit this relation to define an estimation algorithm.
-Alternatively, we can compute the gradients in closed form or by automatic differentiation; see \cite{baydin2018automatic} for a recent survey.
-The backpropagation through time (BPTT) algorithm introduced in \cite{williams1990gradient} has recently gained popularity for identifying nonlinear systems described through recurrent neural networks.
-For further reading, see \cite{medsker1999recurrent} and \cite{salem2022recurrent}.
+These gradients are recursively dependent, resulting in a dynamic relationship. \cite{Narendra91} explicitly leverage this relation to define an estimation algorithm.
+Alternatively, we can compute the gradients in closed form or through automatic differentiation; see \cite{baydin2018automatic} for a recent survey.
+Among gradient-based methods based on automatic differentiation, we mention the backpropagation through time (BPTT) algorithm, as introduced by \cite{williams1990gradient}, which has gained renewed popularity for identifying nonlinear systems modeled using recurrent neural networks.
+For further reading, refer to \cite{medsker1999recurrent} as well as \cite{salem2022recurrent}.